 Each year, a portion of the fund’s value is paid out to support activities that ensure global crop diversity is safely conserved and maintained.
 Disbursements come solely from investment income earned so that the capital is not drawn on.

-Since 2005, over USD 63 million have been withdrawn from the Endowment Fund to support the core mission of the Crop Trust.
+Since 2005, more than USD 63 million has been withdrawn from the Endowment Fund to support the core mission of the Crop Trust.

 Genebank collections require constant maintenance, and even brief disruptions or lapses in funding can leave material at risk of permanent loss.
 Unlike project funds that are disbursed and exhausted, endowment resources are safeguarded and invested by the Crop Trust to earn an annual investment to preserve the real financial value of the endowment over time.

 Only this kind of predictable, long-term support can secure a global system of conservation for a shared resource that is too important for anything less than perpetual care.